ci-lab-cz/crem-pharm/README.md

 ## Pharmacophore query format

 Pharmacophore is supplied as xyz-file.
-The first row is blank, the second row can be keep constant `bin_step=1`.
+The first row is blank or any text can be there, the second row can be keep constant `bin_step=1`.
 Each other row is a definision of a pharmacophore feature: a type and three coordinates.
 Feature types are:
 A - H-bond acceptor
 D - H-bond donor